DD2480-Group17/assignment4/README.md

 ### Workflow
 Terasology uses modules to apply new packages and functionality.
 This is to avoid faulty code to be pushed to the core game and can be tested before.
 Somenone tried to solve issue 1514 but failed, we used his code to get inspiration on how we could solve this issue, however his code did not work.
 Thus we corrected his code to be able to use it as base by implementing missing classes and values in to the code.
 The work flow can be illustrated by following image: ![workflow](/images/1514.png).
+By adding functionality to the InventoryHud.java and inventoryHud.ui we can keep the original workflow and create the desired functions.

 #### Requirement 1.
 After we had understood the architecture related to this issue and got some help from one of the members in the Terasology community, we managed to implement some of the old code from an PR from 2018.
 By doing that, we were able to display the name of the current tooltip and make it change whenever we switch slots from 0...9.
 The affected classes were InventoryHud.java and the NUI inventoryHud.ui.